kpilszak/rabbitmq-listener/README.md

 ## General info
 This project is a Spring application.
-The main purpose is to create demo listener for RabbitMQ.
+The main purpose is to create a demo listener for RabbitMQ.

 ## Technologies
 Project is created with: